raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 [^ofcourse]: Of course, we could implement a state machine in some other way, such that it *behaves like* a state machine but is implemented in some other fashion.
 That would be changing its implementation and not its interface.
 We could, for example, rewrite our `StateMachine` function to generate a collection of actors communicating with asynchronous method passing.
 The value of our curent approach is that the implementation strongly mirrors the interface, which has certain benefits for readability.

-It follows that in addition to our `ReflectiveStateMachine` function, we ought to also make ``
+It follows that in addition to our `ReflectiveStateMachine` function, we ought to also make both `getTransitions` and `getStateName` "public" functions that every other entity can interact with. `setState`, on the other hand, is best left as a "private" function: To preserve the proper business logic, other entities should invoke methods that perform the appropriate transitions, not directly change state.

+So, now we have an understanding of a state machine, the behaviour it contractually guarantees, and how it might be organized such that it can expose its contract dynamically to other code.

+But speaking of behaviour...

 ---